rcasady616/Webdriver-Via-CSharp/source/exercise-2.rst

 		{
 			// Simple inline comment you can place anything here and its ignored by the compiler

-			Console.WriteLine("Code and comment on same line"); // This is the commnet
+			Console.WriteLine("Code and comment on same line"); // This is the comment

 			/* line one
 			Multi line comment
 			*/ line three

-			// You can also use a comment to disable a pice of code
+			// You can also use a comment to disable a piece of code
 			//Console.WriteLine("This wont run");
 		}
 	}